 What is a Netmeeting?

 Netmeeting describes the concept of hosting a virtual online meeting through the use of web-based collaboration tools or software.
-During a netmeeting, the user can chat via text, audio, video, share files, and view a common whiteboard.
+During a netmeeting, the user can chat via text, audio, share files, and view a common whiteboard.
 Netmeetings can be conducted through web conferencing software, such as webinars, instant messenger protocols, and other online meeting software.

 Uses for Netmeetings